 Poland This chain is used by rather small scale farmers, who deliver their products (mainly such as fruits and vegetables) to individual customers in neighbouring towns.
 Sometimes farmers organize occasionally a group transport (eg. once a week, month) where one representative delivers products to consumers.
 UK This chain is not common practice in the UK, with some minor exceptions, e.g. some small-scale farmers who may engage, on an occasional basis, in direct delivery to their neighbours or their loyal customers living nearby (e.g. refer to the previous description regarding internet sales).
-Vietnam In general, this chain is not common in the food sector in Vietnam.
-Most farmers still do not have enough resources to deliver food directly to individual customers.
-Some famers may sell directly to consumers delivering by a courier company.
+Vietnam n.a.

 Chain Type Chain description f.
 Direct sales on farmers market (or fairs) Farm Farmers market Consumers General characteristics Product is transported by farmers to farmers' market where usually farmers or hired workers sell products themselves on a stand - consumers travel to the farmers market.
 Regardless of being strongly pushed out by large retailers, especially by retail chains offering fair quality of fresh fruits and vegetables, they remain a permanent element of the market recognized by consumers as a source of more healthy, fresh and "trustworthy" source of food.
-Farmers markets may function also as a tourist attraction.
-Country specifics France Direct sales in markets is the second most frequent SFSC used by farmers and often a more significant part of their turnover comes from it (comparing with on farm sales).
+Farmers markets may function also as a tourist attraction. ntry specifics France Direct sales in markets is the second most frequent SFSC used by farmers and often a more significant part of their turnover comes from it (comparing with on farm sales).
 This type of chain have been existing way before the SFSC trend, it's been decreasing continuously for fifty years, but has been growing again for a couple of years.
 Many producers add to a range of products with retail.
 In the French sample, most of the farmers use this channel, It's partially due to the fact that our first recruitment's base of the interviewees was the farmers market.
 Hungary Farmers market is the most relevant SFSC in Hungary.
 Hundreds of farmers markets were operating in Hungary in 2018, mainly in (bigger) towns or in the heart of important agricultural producing regions.
 Typical farmers market is opened once a week in the season (smaller markets closes after Christmas until springtime), however the most important and biggest markets are opened twice ore even more times a week.
 The opening hours of the smaller farmers market is usually adjusted according to the other farmers market in the region (no parallel opening hours in neighbouring settlements).